gloveboxes/AzureSphereClassify/README.md

-# Machine Learning and Azure Sphere for predictive maintenance
+# Predictive maintenance with Machine Learning and Azure Sphere

 ## Documentation